 Even if you feel perfectly healthy, if you are a woman aged between 25 and 74 years, you should have a Cervical Screening Test regularly every five years to check for changes in cervical cells.
-The Cervical Screening Test is expected to protect up to 30% more people from cervical cancer than the Pap test.
+The Cervical Screening Test is expected to protect up to 30 per cent more people from cervical cancer than the Pap test.

 Function of the cervix